 Here, we have marks for five different subjects for a certain number of students.
 Now, our task is to obtain total marks for each student.
-This we will do by adding the marks for five marks using SUM function.
+This we will do by adding the marks for five marks using the SUM function.
 Once implemented in the first cell, the function then will have to be copied down across all the requisite cells.
 The following screenshot shows the marks of data for students.
-In the Total columns, we want total of five subjects for each student.
+In the Total columns, we want a total of five subjects for each student.

-We implemented the SUM function to sum cells across the range containing marks of five subjects as shown in the following screenshot.
+We implemented the SUM function to sum cells across the range containing marks of five subjects, as shown in the following screenshot.
 Observe how the function has been implemented.
 Once the requisite range is passed as an argument, close the function and press Enter Key.
 If implemented correctly, we shall obtain the right results.

 In this example, summing marks for each subject across different students is not meaningful, as a total of marks for all students is never desired.

 Let’s first understand the data.
-We have product sales data for five different years from 2014 to 2018.
-The sales figures for different products for these years are given as can be seen in the below screenshot.
+We have product sales data for five different years, from 2014 to 2018.
+The sales figures for different products for these years are given, as can be seen in the below screenshot.

 We obtained the total across all the years in the data, and the total figures can be seen as shown in the below screenshot.

 We are just half done, and now we want to obtain total sales for each of the years.
-For this we implemented the function as can be seen in the below screenshot.
+For this, we implemented the function, as can be seen in the below screenshot.
 Here, one fact must be noted carefully.
-As we can see the Year label is also a number, so while performing sum operation for summing across cells in the range, ensure that cell with year value is not selected or else we shall end-up obtaining incorrect results.
+As we can see, the Year label is also a number, so while performing sum operation for summing across cells in the range, ensure that cell with year value is not selected, or else we shall end up obtaining incorrect results.
 Such scenarios are prone to this common blunder when obtaining sums through shortcuts.

 Once all the totals have been obtained, we should check if the results are correct.
 One of the ways to do this is to select the range that we intend to sum.
 Excel gives Average, Count, and Sum details for the selected range in the status bar.
 Validate the requisite figures by cross-checking.
 As can be seen in the following screenshot, the sum of numbers in the selected cells matches the sum figure in the status bar.